 What is a correlation matrix?

-The correlation matrix or correlation table is an analysis tool that brings together correlation coefficients between an x-axis and a y-axis where we find different variables.
+The correlation matrix or correlation table is an analysis tool that brings together correlation coefficients between an x-axis and a y-axis.
+So, we find different variables.

 The correlation matrix can lead to 3 different results: